It looks like you're located in Australia.

 Don’t get me wrong, I still like to shop.
 But it is no longer a pastime.
 And when I do, I know exactly how that shopping fits with the rest of my priorities.

 I don’t remember exactly what changed or when.
 Somewhere along the line, I became aware of my habits.
 And I suppose I just grew up a little bit.
 Oh, yeah, and I started budgeting.
 I’ve tried to figure out the order, but maybe it isn’t important.
 What might be important for you are a few more tangible tidbits I picked up along the way.
-Here are six things that helped curb my impulse shopping.
+Here are six things that helped curb my impulse spending.

-1. Have A Kid
+1. Have a kid.

-3. Make a Spending Plan
+3. Make a spending plan.

 Nowadays, I don’t just buy something because it is a “good deal,” I hold out for the thing I really want.
 It is usually more expensive, and maybe I have to wait a little bit longer, but it is so much more satisfying to have one thing you love than a whole bunch of meh.

-5. Start a Side Hustle
+5. Start a side hustle.

 I picked up freelance work to bring in extra income, and it all has a purpose.
 Usually it's something very critical like a yellow couch or Doc Martens for my three-year-old.
 This “extra” money goes toward things that are 100 percent extra, things that we might not prioritize if there were less dollars on the table.
 But I work hard for that extra money and the luxuries it allows for, and I enjoy them that much more because of it.

-6. Shop With Purpose
+6. Shop with purpose.

 Now, I rarely shop without intention.
 I don’t just shop for entertainment.
 I go because I need new running shoes or a dress for an event.
 This is an extra layer of boundary that, together with my budget, helps to keep me honest.
 I do not feel guilty when I shop, because it’s part of the master plan.